 The Blended Early Learning Program is designed to educate children of all developmental abilities in a least restrictive environment, providing opportunities for optimal learning.
 Children attend five (5) days a week, providing an option of morning or afternoon sessions.
 Each session is 2.5 hours long.
 Children are placed in this program through the Preschool Screening process, transitioning from Early Intervention (EI) services, or by teacher recommendation.

-The Multi-Needs Early Childhood Education Program is designed to provide more intensive individualized instruction and support for children with a variety of developmental and/or health needs.
-A higher teacher to student ratio is facilitated and classroom environments are highly visual and structured.
-The curriculum is aligned to the common core standards, however, the materials and assessments are both highly modified to accommodate the unique learning styles of the students.
-Children attend five days a week for a 2 ½ hour A.M. or P.M. session.
-Placement in the Multi-Needs program is determined through referral from Early Intervention, Child Find and IEP process.
+The Early Childhood Special Education Program is designed to provide specialized instruction and support for children with disabilities with a variety of educational and developmental needs.
+A higher teacher to student ratio is provided and classroom environments incorporate related services, as well as communication, academic, and sensory supports.
+The curriculum is aligned to the Illinois Early Learning Standards, however, the materials, assessments, and activities are highly modified to accommodate the unique learning needs of the students.
+Children attend five days per week for a 2 ½ hour (am or pm) session.
+Placement in the early childhood special education program is determined through a referral from Early Intervention, Child Find, and the IEP process.

 EARLY CHILDHOOD SCREENING

-Oak Lawn/Hometown District 123 will be screening all children from 3 to 5 years of age.
-The children will be screened in the areas of motor skills, concepts, self-help skills, social skills, and speech language development.
+Oak Lawn-Hometown School District 123 conducts regular screenings of children from 3 to 5 years of age.
+The children will be screened in the developmental areas of concepts, self-help, social, and speech & language.
 Early childhood professionals will present play-based activities that will assess developmental skills.
-A certified trained staff member will review the results with you.
+Screening results will be reviewed with the family.

-ALL preschoolers who reside in the Oak Lawn-Hometown School District 123 boundaries are eligible to attend free of charge.
+All preschoolers who reside in the Oak Lawn-Hometown School District 123 boundaries can participate in screenings free of charge.

 Please call Kim Blitek at (708) 423-8363 or send email to email@example.com to schedule an appointment.